jakeberg/resume/tech_lead_assessment.md

 - Maintained **disposability and robusteness** with a remediation Lambda that would scan for ownership status if Ownership System was offline during resource collection.
 - Created **admin specific** page within app to update critical data.
 Admin page would check JWT for correct Azure group before allowing access to page.
 Admin could update important system data for Heroku Stack lifecycle updates.
 Admin could also stage outdated and unclaimed Heroku applications for spindown.

-**Data Marketplace**
-- Deployed a responsive React frontend with configurations managed through environment variables for seamless development and production transitions.
-- Automated deployments and releases with AWS CodePipeline, adhering to 12-factor principles.

 ---